 In this article, we’ll share a simple churn rate calculation so you can understand how happy your customers are with your CX.
-We’ll also explore some of the top reasons why customers abandon a company and what you can do to stand out from your competitors.
+Plus, we’ll also explore some of the top reasons why customers abandon a company and what you can do to stand out from your competitors.

 Customer churn rate — sometimes referred to as attrition rate — is the measure of how many customers stop doing business with your company over a specific period.
 The higher your churn rate, the more customers you’ve lost.